JNRowe/rdial/README.rst

 The module has been tested on many UNIX-like systems, including Linux and OS X, but it should work fine on other systems too.

-To run the tests you'll need nose_ and behave_.
+To run the tests you'll need nose2_ and behave_.
 Once you have both packages you can run the tests with the following commands::

-    $ ./setup.py nosetests
+    $ nose2 -v tests
     $ behave

 Database